A fire on a ship carrying nearly 3,000 cars is burning in the North Sea and 1 crew member has died

 Boats and helicopters were used to get the 23 crew members off the ship after they tried unsuccessfully to put out the blaze, the coast guard said in a statement.

-“Currently there are a lot of vessels on scene to monitor the situation and to see how to get the fire under control," Coast Guard spokeswoman Lea Versteeg told The Associated Press in a telephone interview.
+“Currently there are a lot of vessels on scene to monitor the situation and to see how to get the fire under control," coast guard spokesperson Lea Versteeg said by telephone.

 "But it’s all depending on weather and the damage to the vessel.
 So we’re currently working out to see how we can make sure that ... the least bad situation is going to happen.”

-Asked if it was possible the ship could sink, Versteeg said: “It's a scenario we're taking into account and we're preparing for all scenarios.”
+Asked if it was possible the ship would sink, Versteeg said, “It's a scenario we're taking into account and we're preparing for all scenarios.”

-The Fremantle Highway was sailing from the German port of Bremen to Port Said in Egypt when it caught fire some 27 kilometers (17 miles) north of the Dutch island of Ameland.
+The Fremantle Highway was sailing from the German port of Bremen to Port Said in Egypt when it caught fire about 27 kilometers (17 miles) north of the Dutch island of Ameland.

+Its location is close to a chain of Dutch and German islands popular with tourists in the shallow Wadden Sea, a World Heritage-listed area described by UNESCO as “the largest unbroken system of intertidal sand and mud flats in the world” and “one of the most important areas for migratory birds in the world.”

 The cause of the blaze was not immediately known, and it wasn't clear how the crew member's death occurred.